 Using OpenCL to Render

 Depending on the hardware in your machine, if you want to render on the GPU you can use CUDA (nVidia cards) or OpenCL (AMD cards).
-See the system requirements page for more details about suitable graphics cards.
 If you have an nVidia card you may also see the option to use OpenCL instead of CUDA.

 Note that the Blender Foundation recommends El Capitan as the minimum OSX version for Cycles and this is especially relevant when using OpenCL.